Lex Licinia Mucia: Causes of the creation of the law

 The emerging trend of xenophobia in the 2nd and 1st centuries BC led to the increasing marginalisation of Italians who, as Rome's primary fighters and tax payers, sought partnership and not subjection.
 Attempts to grant rights to surrounding allies had been continually thwarted in the past.
 In the mid-2nd century Gaius Gracchus had attempted to grant rights to Latin allies:

 He also called on the Latin allies to demand the full rights of Roman citizenship, since the Senate could not with decency refuse this privilege to men who were of the same race.
 To the other allies, who were not allowed to vote in Roman elections, he sought to give the right of suffrage, in order to have their help in the enactment of laws which he had in contemplation.
-The Senate was very much alarmed at this.The result of this attempt was the active opposition of the aristocracy and Gaius's subsequent suicide and the mutilation of his body.
+The Senate was very much alarmed at this.The result of this attempt was the active opposition of the aristocracy and Gaius's subsequent suicide or murder and the mutilation of his body.
 Alongside the Gracchi's revolutionary re-evaluation of land ownership, which sought to take land over 500 jugera out the hands of the Roman elite and into those of the urban poor, this new use of the Tribunate raised questions about citizens' rights.
 What did it mean to be a citizen?
 What was the relationship between citizenship and elite power?
 Lucius Appuleius Saturninus and Gaius Servilius Glaucia tried to reintroduce the Gracchi legislation but their acts were also shut down and they were lynched.

 The clear difference in rights between the Romans and the allies were brought to the forefront of social and political debate after the Cimbrian War where Italian allies contributed significantly to the Roman victory.
 In the aftermath, Gaius Marius granted citizenship to those Italian soldiers leading to a surge of new questions regarding national identity.
 Plutarch provides an account of Marius's leadership in the Cimbrian Wars and his attitude towards the Italians: